GuanceCloud/guance-docs/docs/en/billing/commercial-version.md

 If other settlement methods need to be changed, you can click the **Bind Settlement Cloud Account** button.
 At present, the Guance supports three settlement methods:

-- [Guance Enterprise account settlement](../billing/billing-account/enterprise-account.md): Recharge and settle directly at the Guance Billing Center, and you can purchase [Huawei Cloud stored-value card](../billing/billing-account/huaweicloud-account.md) to recharge and settle the Guance enterprise account;
+- [Guance Billing Center account settlement](../billing/billing-account/enterprise-account.md): Recharge and settle directly at the Guance Billing Center, and you can purchase [Huawei Cloud stored-value card](../billing/billing-account/huaweicloud-account.md) to recharge and settle the Guance Billing Center account;
 - [Alibaba Cloud account settlement](../billing/billing-account/aliyun-account.md)Recharge settlement directly through Alibaba Cloud account;
 - [AWS account settlement](../billing/billing-account/aws-account.md): Recharge settlement directly through AWS account.

-> Note: Users registered on the "China 4 (Guangzhou)" site only support the settlement of enterprise accounts in Guance and directly return to **Billing** after the Commercial Plan is upgraded successfully.
+> Note: Users registered on the "China 4 (Guangzhou)" site only support the settlement of Billing Center accounts in Guance and directly return to **Billing** after the Commercial Plan is upgraded successfully.

 Click the **Bind Settlement Cloud Account** button to select the settlement cloud account according to the registration site of your account.